 Who doesn’t love the idea of floating in a pool?
 Having a pool is wonderful, but it doesn’t add much to the value of your home.
 Pool maintenance can be expensive and may even deter some buyers who would have been interested in your property otherwise.
 If the new owner wants a pool in their backyard, let them add one after the sale.
 If pools are a popular feature in your neighborhood, you could always offer a schematic showing what one would look like in your backyard.
 This way the buyer will be able to visually see the potential, helping them paint a picture in their mind of what a pool could look like.

 Before making any renovations to an investment property, consider what the return will be like for you.
 Some projects will be great additions to the house, but won’t provide much of a return on your investment.
-Run the numbers to really understand which improvements and renovations you should be making to your Melbourne investment property.
+Run the numbers to really understand which improvements and renovations you should be making to your Central Florida investment property.